HeleneFabia/keyword-spotter/README.md

 [11-2020]

-- analyzed the audiofiles
+- visualizing the audiofiles as spectrograms
+- building a train and test dataset
-- built a baseline CNN model
+- building a baseline CNN model

 ***